Connecticut's 59th House of Representatives district

-The fifty-ninth Connecticut House of Representatives district elects one member of the Connecticut House of Representatives.
+Connecticut's 59th House of Representatives district elects one member of the Connecticut House of Representatives.
 Its current representative is Republican Carol Hall.

 The district consists of part of the town of Enfield, Connecticut and East Windsor, Connecticut.
 Before 2002, the district also contained part of the town of Somers.
-Prior to 1972, the 59th District included Bozrah, Colchester, Franklin, Lebanon, Lisbon and Sprague.
+Prior to 1972, the 59th district included Bozrah, Colchester, Franklin, Lebanon, Lisbon and Sprague.
 Enfield was part of the 45th and 46th general assembly districts in 1970.